This rustic cranberry apple crostata, also known as a cranberry apple galette, is easy to make and will make a lovely addition to your holiday table.

 I baked this on a pizza stone.
 You could use a large baking sheet if you don’t have a stone.
 I like the texture of the crust when it is baked on the stone.
 It takes a bit longer because of the time it takes to heat the stone in the oven, but well worth it in my mind.

 Can I Freeze Unbaked Crostata?

 When I was in culinary school, I worked at a teashop, and they sold individual crostatas daily.
 We would make these, and instead of baking them right away, we froze them.
 Then the morning baker could take it out from the freezer and bake fresh.
 I haven’t tried to freeze this particular recipe, but I believe it would work fine.
 I’m just questioning if the apples would become a bit browner than you want from the air, but there should be no change in the taste.

 What Type of Apples Are Best in Crostata?

 I used honey crisp apples.
 You could use whatever ones you have.
-Granny Smith, Pippin or your favorite variety will work for this recipe.
-I saved a half cup of cranberries from my bag of fresh ones because I knew I wouldn’t use an entire bag of cranberries for the Thanksgiving day cranberry sauce.
+Granny Smith, Pippin, or your favorite variety will work for this recipe.
+For the cranberries, I saved a half cup of cranberries from my bag of fresh ones because I knew I wouldn’t use an entire bag of cranberries for the Thanksgiving day cranberry sauce.

 What Is The Difference Between a Galette And a Crostata?